tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 * **Limited branding**.
 All GitHub wikis look the same.
 * **Open access on the web**.
 If your docs need to be private, GitHub isn't the place to put them.
 * **No structure**.
 The GitHub wiki pages give you a blank page and basically allow you to add sections.
-You won't be able to do any advanced styling or sexy-looking interactive API doc.
+You won't be able to do any advanced styling or more attractive-looking interactive features.

 ## Set up Git and GitHub authentication {#set_up_git_and_github}